 Higher Education Quick Takes

-around the political economy of climate change.
+second largest supplier of oil used in the United States.
 Find out more about the Academic Minute here.